-Alternatively, you can Try Azure Cosmos DB for free without an Azure subscription, free of charge and commitments.
-Or you can use the Azure Cosmos DB Emulator for this tutorial with a URI of https://localhost:8081 and a key of
+You can Try Azure Cosmos DB for free without an Azure subscription, free of charge and commitments, or create an Azure Cosmos DB free tier account, with the first 400 RU/s and 5 GB of storage for free.
+You can also use the Azure Cosmos DB Emulator with a URI of

 Each sample is self-contained, it sets itself up and cleans up after itself.
-As such, the samples issue multiple calls to DocumentClient.createCollection.
-Each time this is done your subscription will be billed for 1 hour of usage per the performance tier of the collection being created.
+As such, the samples issue multiple calls to Containers.create.
+Each time this is done your subscription will be billed for 1 hour of usage per the performance tier of the container being created.